Golf Channel: Merger with NBC Sports

-In December 2013, Golf Channel unveiled a new logo, implemented in May 2014 to coincide with the 2014 Players Championship.
-The new logo replaces the "swinging G" emblem that had been used since the network's launch with a wordmark alongside the NBC peacock.
-The new logo was meant to provide a unified brand across Golf Channel's associated properties and services.
+In December 2013, Golf Channel unveiled a new logo, replacing the "swinging G" emblem with a wordmark alongside the NBC peacock; it was intended to provide a unified brand across Golf Channel's associated properties and services.
+The new logo took effect on-air in May 2014, coinciding with the 2014 Players Championship.
 That month, it also partnered with Sirius XM PGA Tour Radio to feature audio simulcasts of its studio programming.

 In 2014, Golf Channel acquired rights to the NCAA Division I Men's Golf Championship.
 In 2015, it also began to broadcast the NCAA Division I Women's Golf Championships.
 In 2017, Golf Channel extended its rights to the tournaments through 2029.

 On June 8, 2015, it was announced that NBC Sports had acquired rights to The Open Championship beginning in 2017 under a 12-year deal; after former broadcaster ESPN opted out of the final year of rights, NBC began coverage in 2016 instead.
-Early round coverage is aired by Golf Channel, which marked the first time ever that Golf Channel had ever broadcast one of the four Men's major golf championships.
+Early round coverage was aired by Golf Channel, which marked the first time ever that it had ever broadcast one of the Men's major golf championships.
 On May 3, 2016, NBC announced that Golf Channel would air the bulk of the men's and women's golf tournaments for the 2016 Summer Olympics, covering up to 300 hours of the tourney, with 130 of those hours live.

-In 2016, Golf Channel acquired the World Long Drivers Association, organizer of the World Long Drive Championships; coverage of its events were subsequently added to the network.
+In 2016, Golf Channel acquired the Long Drivers of America, organizer of the World Long Drive Championships; the network would rebrand it as the World Long Drivers Association (WLDA), and expanded it into a series of annual, televised events.
 In 2017, Golf Channel acquired Revolution Golf, an online provider of golf instructional materials.

 On January 14, 2018, broadcast technicians represented by IATSE went on strike affecting tournament coverage for the Sony Open in Honolulu, Hawaii, Web.com from the Bamahas and Diamond Resorts Invitational in Orlando.
 Ten days later the striking workers returned to work after a new contract was ratified on January 24, 2018.